Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Fingerprints taken (some counties, not all)

-Step 5: Wait for Background Check
+Step 5: Wait for the Background Check

 FBI + Oregon State Police check:

-- Same as initial application
+- Same check as your first application

-- Reviews criminal history, warrants, restraining orders
+- Reviews criminal history, warrants, and restraining orders

-- You can continue carrying as normal
+- You can keep carrying as normal

-Step 6: Receive New CHL Card
+Step 6: Get Your New CHL Card

 - Mailed to your home address

-- Usually arrives 2-4 weeks after approval
+- Usually arrives 2 to 4 weeks after approval

-- Contact sheriff’s office after 45 days
+- Contact the sheriff’s office after 45 days

-- Oregon law requires processing within 45 days (ORS 166.291)
+- Oregon law says they must process it within 45 days (ORS 166.291)

 Renewal Costs by County